 When I originally drafted the content for this post, the early 1990s, companies like n-Cube, Intel Parallel Scientific Computing, Cray and Thinking Machines, Inc. were competing to come up with the fastest and most powerful parallel machines to explore the boundaries of parallel computing.
 These companies’ products are largely absent from all but the headiest research centers today.
 By the end of this post, I hope to explain my ideas on what happened to them.

 I have stated in other posts that the ideal system will leverage the strengths of both natural and artificial systems.
-As the natural strengths of parallel computers and parallel algorithms have been shown to be ideal for certain functions and classes of problems, we should examine what it is about those functions that allow parallel computers to perform so well.
-Parallel computers tend to be good with any class of problem that has multiple independent components that can be computed separately then reassembled for a final result.
+As the natural strengths of parallel computers and parallel algorithms have been shown to be ideal for certain functions and classes of problems, we should examine those functions for the specific characteristics that allow parallel computers to perform so well.
+Parallel computers tend to perform exceptionally well on any class of problem with multiple independent components which can be computed separately then reassembled for a final result.
 There are many problems of this type, including weather prediction and molecular modeling and, possibly, natural language understanding.

 In real application, ANS have been shown to be extremely good at image analysis in two dimensions.
-In fact, you can get ANS based Optical Character Recognition (OCR) software for free.
-But if you add more dimensions to the problem – such as adding color to length, width and depth – and you can push beyond the capacity of the ANS processing model to handle the complexity.
+In fact, you can get ANS-based Optical Character Recognition (OCR) software for free.
+But if you add more dimensions to the problem – such as adding color to length, width and depth – you can push beyond the capacity of the ANS processing model to handle the complexity.